Support vector machines and Radon's theorem: Radon's theorem and SVMs

 \section{Radon's theorem and SVMs}

-Radon's theorem can be used as a tool to identify and classify support vector configurations.
-Note, the support vectors are already partitioned into two different classes, the positive class and the negative class.
+In this paper, we show that Radon's theorem can be used as a tool to identify and classify support vector configurations.
+Note that the support vectors are already partitioned into two different classes, the positive class and the negative class.
 As such, Radon's theorem has consequences for SVM configurations, and for the projections of support vectors onto the separating hyperplane.
-For example, Lemma~\ref{lem:svm-hulls-intersect} shows the projection of the convex hulls of the support vectors from the two classes intersect.
-In $\R^3$, most support vector configurations will look like the figures found in Figure~\ref{fig:3d-sv-configurations}, and when we project those configurations onto the separating hyperplane we get a Radon point.
-To say more about the properties of the Radon points (such as uniqueness), we will need some additional general position definitions and concepts which will be discussed in Section~\ref{sec:svm-general-selected}.
+For example, in Theorem~\ref{thm:svm-hulls-intersect} we will show that a separating hyperplane is optimal if and only if the projections of the convex hulls of the support vectors from the two classes onto this hyperplane intersect.
+In $\mathbb{R}^3$, most support vector configurations will look like the figures found in Figure~\ref{fig:3d-sv-configurations}, and when we project those configurations onto the separating hyperplane we get a Radon configuration and a Radon point.
+To say more about the properties of the Radon points (such as uniqueness), we will need some additional general position concepts, which will be discussed in Section~\ref{sec:svm-general-selected}.

-\begin{lemma} If $X\subset\R^n$ is a set of linearly separable labeled points, then the projections of the convex hulls of the positive and negative support vectors onto the separating hyperplane intersect. \end{lemma}